lsst/dp1_lsst_io/docs/processing/dia/index.rst

 Difference images contain sources of residual flux from the subtraction, both positive and negative.
-Real astrophyisical transients, variables, and moving objects appear as sources with a flux that is equal to the difference between their flux in the template and visit images.
+Real astrophysical transients, variables, and moving objects appear as sources with a flux that is equal to the difference between their flux in the template and visit images.

 Spurious sources are also present due to unavoidably imperfect template matching.